yetulaxman/linux-2/_tutorials/02a-hello-world.md

 ```bash
 docker run hello-world
 ```
 When a `docker run` command is issued *via* commandline interface (CLI), docker client contacts Docker daemon to check whether an image named, "hello-world" exists locally.
 If the image is not found locally, docker daemon pulls "hello-world" official image from DockerHub (*Note*: default registry for docker is DockerHub and for other docker registries one has to explicitly mention registry name as well).
 Once docker image is available locally, `docker run` command creates a new container from that image.
-Docker daemon streams the default output of container to Docker client.
+Docker daemon streams the default output of container to Docker client (= something we see as a message on terminal).
 Yes...lot of stuff has happened behind the scenes !!!

 **Note:** Depending on how you've installed docker on your system, you might see a `permission denied` error after running the above command.